• Skip to primary navigation

 • Dress it up with icing and decorate with a Christmas scene, just like this Mincemeat Sponge Cake.

-• Try serving it warm with brandy butter or a rum custard.
+• Try serving it warm with brandy sauce or a homemade custard.

 • For an everyday tea time treat serve with melted salted butter.